gknowles/dimapp/src/cli/README.md

   --name STRING        who to greet
 ```

+## Terminology
+Argument
+  : something appearing in a command line, probably typed by a user,
+  consisting of a name and/or value.
+Positional argument
+  : argument identified by their position in the command line
+Named argument
+  : argument identifiable by name
+Variable
+  : object that receives values and contains rules about what values
+  can be given to it.

+The command line interface (Cli) maps values to variables by name
+and position.

 ## Basic Usage
-After inspecting args the Cli parser returns false if it thinks the program
+After inspecting args Cli::parser() returns false if it thinks the program
 should exit.
 Cli::exitCode() will be set to either EX_OK (because of an early
 exit like --help) or EX_USAGE for bad arguments.